 *Keep in mind that some cockatiels think swings are great, while others don’t quite see the fun in them.

 Edible toys for cockatiels

-Plenty of the cockatiel toys we’ve already discussed are chewable, but since these are made of wood, they’re not meant to ingest.
+Plenty of the cockatiel toys we’ve already discussed are chewable, but since these are made of wood, they’re not meant to be ingested.
 However, there are actual edible parrot toys out there that satisfy both the need to play and chew as well as birds’ high calcium needs.
-You probably know your cockatiel needs a cuttlebone or a calcium block, so why not integrate these into a toy?
-Another of those multifunctional options.

 There are a few different variations available, like: